I'm a performer, when will I get to perform?

 How much does it cost to live in Liverpool?

 Liverpool is significantly less expensive than London.
-You are advised to budget for expenditure in the region of £9135.
-This figure is the minimum required for visa national students to secure a visa.
-In reality £7500 should cover your accommodation, bills, insurance, TV licence, food, laundry, clothes, books, travel and socialising.
+You are advised to budget for expenditure in the region of £9,135 (roughly $11500 USD).
+This figure is the minimum required for visa national students to secure a visa, although this should be ample to cover costs including accommodation, bills, insurance, TV licence, food, laundry, clothes, books, travel and socialising.

 Can I apply for a scholarship?